 Ireland, captured over ten days while on my honeymoon, proved itself to be one of the most beautiful, diverse, and surprisingly challenging destinations to capture.

-The landscape and culture of the country was nothing like I had ever seen before: constant mist, low visibility, and even simply colors and tones I had never worked with before.
-You will notice a lot of browns, dark reds, and cloudy blues throughout the gallery, which are the colors I am referring to.
+The landscape and culture of the country was nothing like I had ever seen before: constant mist, low visibility, and simply colors and tones I had ever worked with before.
+The browns, dark reds, and cloudy blues throughout this gallery are those colors I am referring to.

 The colors were so rich and bold that I found myself, more often than not, rolling back the saturation and vibrancy to achieve something close to what I had seen in person.

 The locations where the photos were captured range across the entire country itself.
 However, the majority were captured on the southwest side of the country, between the counties of Clare and Cork.

 I have never had a place actually take my breath away and motivate me to pull over quickly to capture a view.
 There were even times where I did not take a photo at all, simply because I would not be able to properly portray what I was seeing.